kbenoit/sophistication/README.md

 ## 10 Text A is "easier" to read because it contains some combination of shorter sentences, more commonly used and more easily understood terms, and is generally less complicated and easier to read and grasp its point.
 ```

-There is a lot more than this, of course, but documentation is still pretty thin.
+There is a lot more than this, of course.
+Our documentation will improve
+as we develop the package with an aim to eventual CRAN release.